The 9-5 Job Paradox

-Society tells you to work at something you like, but what you like rarely makes any money, which is what you want.
+Society tells you to work at something you like, but what you like rarely makes any money, which is what you want and need.
 What does make money is a job you don’t like, which is what society tells you not to take.

 Both are almost never reconcilable because a job is something you get paid for since you wouldn’t do it voluntarily.

 Stuck, you need to decide what to choose: an activity you don’t enjoy, or an insufficient salary.

 There is actually a third route you can take, a route “too dangerous” to travel according to friends, family, and the mainstream narrative.
 This is the route of entrepreneurship.

 Entrepreneurship enables you to do what you want, while simultaneously making a lot of money, provided you manage to come up with goods or services that both you and your clients find value in selling and buying.

 Entrepreneurs carry a fair share of risks and responsibilities but end up being a huge pay-off for those that succeed at it.

 The beauty of entrepreneurship is that it is not a zero-sum game like jobs.
 If you get the position, it means I won’t get it.
 There are only a limited number of a jobs.
 However, there is an unlimited number of possible enterprises.

 The Bottom Line